UCB-MIDS/InsightsFromReviews/README.md

 ## The presentation provides more details of the project
 https://docs.google.com/presentation/d/1E97AgDOd7hyuDw1DYvUUuBT34waVcrkkE55XwsYoQAc/edit#slide=id.g5e3cd57fe6_0_6

+# The word clouds below were the first step of our EDA

 ## Inside the reviews for Home and Kitchen products from Amazon